-- Blood and tissue type test: Blood test is the initial test to be performed on the recipient.
+- Blood and tissue type test: A blood test is an initial test to be performed on the recipient.
 For kidney transplant surgery, the donor and recipient should have to need the same blood type.
 For example:

-If you have A-type blood then blood type of donor must be A or O.
+If you have A-type blood then the blood type of the donor must be A or O.

-If you have AB type of blood then blood type of donor may have A, B AB or O.
+If you have AB type of blood then the blood type of the donor may have A, B AB or O.

-If you have O type blood then blood type of donor must be O.
+If you have O type blood then the blood type of the donor must be O.

-If you have B type of blood then blood type of donor must be B or O.
+If you have a B type of blood then the blood type of the donor must be B or O.